Farming Rural tenancies

 5. In conclusion

-Why would an owner want to take over a plot of land?
+Why would an owner want to take back a piece of land?

-As they have no particular links with farming, and even less with the tenant of the land, they find that the rent (the fermage) they receive each year is relatively low.
-The question then arises as to whether they should sell the land or reclaim it for their own use (garden, land for horses, leisure land, etc.).
+Having no particular links with agriculture and even less with the tenant of the land, they notice that the rent (the fermage) received each year is relatively low.
+The question then arises of selling the land or recovering it for personal use (garden, land for horses, leisure land, etc.).

-In response to this demand, we do our best to explain the particularities of rural leases (which are very different from contracts for houses or flats in the conventional property market).
+In response to this request, we try our best to explain the specificities of rural leases (very different from the contracts for houses or apartments encountered in classic real estate).

-It is extremely difficult for an owner to recover land or a farm building leased to a farmer, for a number of reasons, which we will explain in detail.
+It is extremely difficult for an owner to recover agricultural land or a building leased to a farmer, for many reasons which we detail below.

-Renting agricultural land for a fee is a rural lease
+Paying for the lease of agricultural land is a rural lease

-This is undoubtedly the first point to remember: any lease of agricultural property for which payment is made qualifies as a rural lease.
+This is undoubtedly the first point to remember: any paid lease concerning an agricultural asset is qualified as a rural lease.

-It doesn't matter whether the lease is written or verbal, or whether the payment is simply a reimbursement of land tax or the supply of food.
+It does not matter whether it is written or only verbal, or whether the payment is only a reimbursement of property tax or the provision of produce.

-There are a few exceptions to rural leases, but these are very restrictive.
+There are a few exceptions to rural leases, but they are very restrictive.

 Impact of the owner's death on the rural lease

-The death of the owner of a farm property has no impact on the contract, which continues in favour of the holder under the same conditions.
-Except for the payment of farm rents, which will be made to the undivided heirs or the beneficiary of the division.
+The death of the owner of agricultural property has no impact on the contract, which continues for the benefit of its holder under the same conditions.
+Except for the payment of rent, which will be made to the joint heirs or the beneficiary of the partition.

-Farm leases are usually concluded for a period of 9 years.
-At the end of this period, it does not come to an end, but is automatically renewed for a further 9 years.
+A farm lease is most often concluded for a period of 9 years.
+At the end of this period, it does not stop but is automatically renewed for a further 9 years.

-The owner's wish to reclaim the property for personal use or for sale is not a reason for objecting to its renewal.
+The owner's wish to recover the property for personal use or for sale is not a reason to oppose its renewal.

 The farmer's retirement

-As the contract is renewed for 9 years at a time, the lessee grows older and will soon be able to retire.
-The lessor may then object to the renewal when the lessee reaches legal retirement age.
-This can be done at the end of the 9-year term or at the end of each three-year period (every 3 years) in the case of a renewal.
+As the contract is renewed every 9 years, the tenant ages and may soon be eligible for retirement.
+The lessor can then oppose the renewal when the tenant has reached the legal retirement age.
+This can be done at the end of the 9 years or at the end of each three-year period (every 3 years) in the case of a renewal.

-It is therefore essential to know precisely the date on which the contract was signed in order to determine the renewal date: a very difficult situation in the absence of a written agreement.
+It is therefore essential to know the exact date the contract was signed to determine the renewal date: a very difficult situation in the absence of a written agreement.

 Transfer of the lease to a spouse or descendants

-The lessee may ask the other party for permission to transfer the lease to his spouse or descendants.
-If the lessor does not agree, the lessee can refer the matter to the Tribunal Paritaire des Baux Ruraux, which will usually rule in the lessee's favour if the transferee is a farmer or has agricultural training.
+The tenant can ask the other party for authorization to transfer the lease to their spouse or descendants.
+In the event of a dispute by the lessor, the tenant can then refer the matter to the Parity Court for Rural Leases (Tribunal Paritaire des Baux Ruraux), which will most often rule in their favor if the beneficiary of the transfer has an agricultural activity or training.

-Note that if the farmer has not faithfully performed the terms of his contract, he may be refused the benefit of this measure.
-This would be the case, for example, if he systematically paid his rent late, or cut down trees belonging to his landlord, etc.
+Note that if the farmer has not loyally carried out the terms of their contract, they may be refused the benefit of this measure.
+This would be the case, for example, if they have systematically paid their rent late, if they have cut down trees belonging to the owner, etc.

-Where the owner has agricultural qualifications (diploma or professional experience), he may oppose the renewal of the lease in order to take over the property and farm it himself.
-Non-professional takeovers will not be accepted.
+When the owner has the agricultural capacity (diploma or professional experience), they can oppose the renewal of the lease to take back the property and farm it themselves.
+Recovery for non-professional purposes will not be accepted.

-The owner must comply with a specific procedure (letter sent by bailiff 18 months before the expiry date, compulsory clauses to be included, etc.) and meet a number of conditions, in addition to the requirement that he or she has agricultural qualifications: obtain authorisation to farm under the Control of Structures (Contrôle des Structures), farm the property himself or herself for a minimum of 9 years, etc.
+The owner must respect a specific procedure (letter delivered by a bailiff 18 months before the end of the term, mandatory clauses to be inserted, etc.) and fulfill many conditions, in addition to their agricultural capacity: obtain an authorization to farm under the "Contrôle des Structures", farm the property themselves for a minimum period of 9 years, etc.

 Change of use of the land

-This is a reason that allows the lessor to terminate a lease prematurely: if your plot of land becomes constructible, you can partially terminate the lease.
-However, you will have to pay compensation to your lessee.
-In principle, this compensation will be calculated according to a scale defined by the Chamber of Agriculture in your department, which takes into account the loss of income suffered by your lessee.
+This is a reason that allows the lessor to terminate a lease prematurely: If your plot becomes buildable, you can then partially terminate the lease.
+You will, however, be liable for compensation to your tenant.
+This compensation will, in principle, be calculated according to a scale defined by the Chamber of Agriculture of your department, taking into account the loss of income suffered by your tenant.

-The tenant's fault is also a reason for terminating the contract.
-These grounds are listed in the law (article L 411-31 of the rural code): failure to pay rent, poor management of the property, failure to comply with environmental clauses, subletting of the lease, etc.
+Tenant fault is also a reason for ending the contract.
+These reasons are listed by law (Article L 411-31 of the Rural Code): non-payment of rent, poor farming of the property, non-compliance with environmental clauses, sub-leasing, etc.

-If the farmer makes the land available to a company, this does not constitute a sublease and is therefore not grounds for termination unless he has not informed you.
+The tenant making the land available to a company is not a sub-lease and is therefore not a possible reason for termination unless they have not informed you.

 Amicable termination

-If you have no legal grounds for terminating your tenant's lease, you can ask him to terminate it amicably.
-Of course, he is under no obligation to accept this proposal.
+If you do not have a legal reason to break your tenant's lease, you can ask them to terminate it amicably.
+They are, of course, not obliged to accept this proposal.

-This agreement will take the form of a contract signed with your tenant, setting out the terms of the termination: the plots concerned and the effective date of termination.
-A contractual indemnity may have to be agreed with the lessee as the price to be paid for the property to be vacated.
+This agreement will take the form of a contract signed with your tenant indicating the terms of this termination: the plots concerned, the effective date of the termination.
+It may be necessary to provide for contractual compensation with the tenant, which will be the price to pay to regain a free property.

-We strongly advise you to call on a legal professional to help you draw up such a document.
+We strongly advise you to call on a legal professional to assist you in drafting such a document.

-When leasing for the first time or when changing tenants, it may be a good idea to think about the objective of being able to reclaim the property freely after a few years.
+When first leasing or changing tenants, it may be appropriate to consider the objective of being able to freely recover the property after a few years.

-There are a number of contracts that offer this possibility, which we describe in an article on other types of agricultural leases: loan for use, SAFER availability agreement, quarry lease, etc.
+Several contracts offer this possibility, which we present in an article dedicated to other types of agricultural leasing contracts: the loan for use (prêt à usage), the SAFER availability agreement, the career lease, etc.

 Selling the leased land

-• An investor who is making an investment by buying land in order to receive rental income
+• An investor who makes an investment by buying land to receive rent

-• A farmer wishing to recover the property in the long term (taking over the leased property) and willing to wait a few years
+• A farmer wishing to eventually recover the property (recovery of leased assets) and willing to wait a few years

-• To the farmer as part of an amicable negotiation or if he exercises his right of pre-emption.
+• The tenant as part of an amicable negotiation or if they exercise their right of pre-emption

-The farmer's right of pre-emption has priority.
-If the farmer does not exercise his right of pre-emption, the SAFER's right must be purged.
-The SAFER has 2 months in which to exercise this right.
-This risk will vary depending on the geographical area and local land pressure.
+The tenant's right of pre-emption takes priority.
+If they do not exercise it, then the SAFER's right must be cleared; they have 2 months to exercise this right.
+This risk will be more or less significant depending on the geographical area and local land pressure.

 In conclusion

-As you can see, the regulations governing rural leases are extremely protective of tenants.
-Introduced in 1946 after the 2nd World War, the lease was designed to encourage the development of agricultural production and is therefore favourable to farmers.
-It was also the successor to a previous system that was highly protective of the interests of landlords, which led to a strong rebalancing.
+As you can see, rural lease regulations are extremely protective of the tenant.
+Established in 1946 after World War II, the lease was designed to promote the development of agricultural production and is therefore favorable to the farmer.
+It also succeeded a previous regime that was very protective of the owners' interests, which led to a strong rebalancing.

-There are therefore only a few reasons why a landowner can terminate a lease on plots of land or farm buildings.
-The desire to recover a property or to sell it is not a reason for terminating a lease.
+There are therefore few reasons allowing the owner to terminate a lease on plots of land or agricultural buildings.
+The wish to recover a property or to sell it are not reasons that allow for the termination of the lease.

 • Retirement